lolocohen/forwarder4j/README.md

 # Forwarder4j
-Forwarder4j is a multihoming port forwarder written in Java.
+Forwarder4j is a multihoming TCP port forwarder written in Java.

 It allows you to forward network traffic from a local port to a remote server defined by its host name or IP address and a remote port.

+## Usage

+### Downloading and installing

+You can dowbnload the latest version from the [Github releases](https://github.com/lolocohen/forwarder4j/releases)

+To install, unzip `forwarder4j-dist-xxx.zip` anywhere on your file system.

 ### Running the tool